NathanaelSpecht/Engine/INSTALL.md

 If test thinks something is wrong, it will attempt to tell you with a "FAILURE" message and continue to the next test.
 Groups of tests that depend on each other will be labeled as such in the output.

-If TIS passes all unit tests, then it is ready for playtesting.
+If TIS passes all unit tests, then it is ready to compile for real.

-### Ubuntu

-1. Type `make ubuntu`.
-This should produce a program called "tisUbuntu".

-2. Run TIS using `./tisUbuntu` to ensure everything is working correctly before you install.

-### Windows
+### Supported Operating Systems

+To compile TIS, type 'make ubuntu' on Ubuntu, or 'mingw32-make windows' on Windows.
-1. Type `mingw32-make windows`.
-This should produce a program called "tisWin.exe"
+If TIS is free of errors, this should produce a program named "engine".

-2. Run TIS using `./tisWindows` to ensure everything is working correctly before you install.

 ### Other